kedro-org/kedro/docs/source/deployment/amazon_emr_serverless.md

 Replace `<PACKAGE_NAME>` with your package name.

 ### Resources
-For more details, refer to the following resources:
+For more details, see the following resources:

 - [Package a Kedro project](https://docs.kedro.org/en/stable/tutorial/package_a_project.html#package-a-kedro-project)
 - [Run a packaged project](https://docs.kedro.org/en/stable/tutorial/package_a_project.html#run-a-packaged-project)